and3rson/clay/README.md

 You *should* get the sound working.
 Also docker will reuse the Clay config file from host (if you have one).

+# Remote control
+Clay supports the MPRIS2 protocol which allows users to remote control their Clay instances using generic tools like [playerctl].
+This replaces the old X Hotkeys systems but does require you to manually bind the keys to your windowing system of choice.

 # Configuration

 - Once you launch the app, use the "Settings" page to enter your login and password.